Trystan-Schmits/Group/_posts/2023-08-21-GitHub_Pages_Plans.md

 toc: true
 comments: true
 layout: post
-title: Tools Setup
-description: Become one with your tools.
-They could be more important than code, code, coding.
+title: More Detail Plan
+description: Example Plan!!!
+Analyze hacks and plan.
 type: plans
-courses: { csse: {week: 0}, csp: {week: 0, categories: [4.A]}, csa: {week: 0} }
+courses: { compsci: {week: 1} }
-categories: [C1.4]
 ---

-### PBL Unit 1 / Week 0
+### PBL Unit 1 / Week 1
 Learning outcome.
-Installing Tools and showing usage of VSCode.
-- Wednesday - Pick pair share partner, Pick crossover pair, Establish team of four.
-Spend some time talking and getting to know each other, particularly with Computer Science experience and goals.
-You should be matched with someone that has similar experience.
-- Thursday - Setup Tools on laptop and/or Cloud Computer.
-- Friday - Review and test as a Pair.
-Spend 25 minutes at one keyboard then switch for next 25 minutes.

-### Hack Prepartation
-> Look for 'Hacks' to know what to do next.
+Building a personal and running GitHub Pages.
+- Monday: Schedule Live Review - 4 minutes.
+Finish Tools setup.
+Attend Office Hours on HTML, CSS, JS and Student Blog.
+- Tuesday: Read [Markdown Student Page](https://nighthawkcoders.github.io/teacher//c4.3/c5.0/2023/08/17/markdown-html_fragments.html), Attend Office Hours on Updating Home Page and Plan Page.
+- Wednesday: Work Plan Page and Home Page.
+Prep with pair on live review.
+- Thursday: 10:45 live review per Canvas.
+Read [Linux Shell and Bash](https://nighthawkcoders.github.io/teacher//5.a/c4.1/2023/08/16/linux_shell_IPYNB_2_.html).
+Tranfer blog and customize for my lab notebook.

+### Pair Planning Meeting
+> Update Blog to contain all hacks.
+Review week with Pair and look ahead and start plan for next week.
 Try to be done and learn your machine before Monday EOD.
 - A laptop, that you bring to class every day with ability to operate Development Tools on it or within the Cloud.
 - GitHub Account, VSCode will be used to push/pull changes.
 GitHub is where we store and share code in the cloud, think of Google Docs but for Code.
 - GitHub Pages will be used to host your personal blog: containing notes, answering hacks, and showing tangibles.
 Building pages will teach Markdown, HTML, CSS, JavaScript and more.